imehlhaff/CPC/cran-comments.md

 ## Resubmission

 This is a new version of the package.
-It implements more efficient data manipulation procedures within the main CPC function, adds support for divisive hierarchical clustering, and updates documentation and citation information.
+It fixes a bug in the main function that could lead to inaccurate results, as well as removing redundant code.
 See also NEWS.md.